mascanho/RustySEO/README.md

 # ![My Software Icon](./assets/icon.png) RustySEO - A cross platform SEO toolkit

-RustySEO is a cross platform SEO batteries included toolkit, that allows users to crawl websites and obtain valuable insights about their marketing and SEO.
+RustySEO is an all-in-one, cross-platform toolkit designed for comprehensive SEO analysis.
+It enables users to crawl websites and gain actionable insights into their marketing and SEO strategies.

-This is an opensource tool that will help you to improve your SEO, bugs and issues are expected in the first versions of this software.

-If you intend to use this software feel free to submit requests or bug fixes on this repo.
+As an open-source project, RustySEO aims to enhance your SEO efforts.
+Please note that initial versions may have bugs and issues, and we welcome your contributions in the form of bug reports or fixes via our repository.

-The goal of this project is to provide a solid free alternative to the commercial PAID SEO tools currently available.
+Our mission is to offer a robust, free alternative to the costly commercial SEO tools currently on the market.

 ## Features